 This peewee may be the smallest of the Little Five, but he rules other ant species.
 Also known as pill bugs or doodlebugs, ant lions are found in sandy, arid areas, digging underground traps to catch even smaller brethren for food.
 Eventually the larva transforms into a winged insect, more diplomatically dining on nectar and pollen.

 Heavy body armor and a wicked horn make this insect one fierce-looking dude.
 The male actually sports a dual-tipped horn that can be used as pinchers to dig for food or do battle with rivals.
 (Don’t worry, they are harmless to humans.)
 Rhino beetles, which can reach up to 6 inches in length, are among some of the strongest creatures on the planet when compared to their body weight.

 The biggest of the Little Five is also one of the largest tortoises on land, measuring around two feet in length and weighing upwards of 70 pounds.
 Named for the distinctive markings on their shells, these handsome herbivores are found throughout southern and eastern African and can live up to 75 years in captivity.

-Keep an eye out for these pint-size creatures on a number of upcoming expeditions across the African continent:
+Keep an eye out for these pint-sized creatures on a number of upcoming expeditions across the African continent: